 Like a lot of things in the NFL, things change pretty quickly.
 So, if you are looking for more information about who the Buffalo Bills play tonight, you have come to the right place.
 We have all this information for you in detail, you can find these details for upcoming games at the top of the page.

 You can watch the Buffalo Bills on CBS, NBC, FOX, ESPN, NFL Network, NFL Red Zone, DIRECTTV NFL Sunday Ticket.
 You can also stream Bills games on Yahoo sports app, Bills app, CBS All Access, Fox Sports, NBS Sports, ESPN, Amazon Prime Video, DIRECTTV Sunday Ticket, NFL Sunday ticket, NFL GamePass and NFL Mobile app.
 You can also listen to coverage on Bills Radio Network, NFL GamePass, Westwood One, TuneIn and Sirius XM.

 Will the Buffalo Bills make the playoffs this year?

-The Buffalo Bills made the playoffs last season after winning the AFC East and finishing second in the AFC with a 13-3 record.
-They beat the Colts and the Ravens in the Wild Card and Divisional Rounds respectively before falling to the Chiefs in the AFC Championship.
+The Buffalo Bills made the playoffs last season after winning the AFC East and finishing third in the AFC with an 11-6 record.
+They beat the Patriots in the Wild Card and before falling to the Chiefs in the AFC Divisional Round.